The Basics of an Integrated Marketing Campaign

 This creates momentum, builds anticipation, and keeps your audience engaged over time.

-Steps to Build an Unified Marketing Campaign
+Steps to Build an Integrated Marketing Campaign

-Step 1: Define Your Aim and Audience
+Step 1: Define Your Goal and Audience

 Start with clarity.
 What do you want to achieve, and who are you speaking to?

-Step 2: Make a Core Message
+Step 2: Craft a Core Message

 Step 3: Choose the Right Channels